 Vapor lock seldom occurs.
-It can happen, most likely as a result of excessive ambient temperatures in the engine compartment following a fairly lengthy period of idling the engine, idling following a high-speed run, or increased temperatures when a hot engine is shut off and the flow of cooling water ceases too soon.
+It can happen, mostly likely as a result of excessive ambient temperatures in the engine compartment following a fairly lengthy period of idling the engine, idling following a high-speed run, or increased temperatures when a hot engine is shut off and the flow of cooling water ceases too soon.

 Malibu engines are equipped with an anti-vapor lock valve that separates the vapor from the fuel in the system while the engine is running.
-The vapor is routed back into the fuel tank while the fuel continues in its high-pressure line to the engine.
 In most instances, this activity eliminates the situation in which vapor lock can happen.